ELSinLBTH/HDT_Jupyterbook/_sources/prop-tech-r4-final.md

             <br>
         </ol>
         <br>
-    <li>Using machine learning tools to forecast development potential</li><br>During the development of this MVP, a test planning database was created (subset to the planning database schema in 1a) that considered all developments in trajectory to examine effect of factors intrinsic and extrinsic to development that affected days taken to deliver development.
+    <li><u>Using machine learning tools to forecast development potential</u></li><br>During the development of this MVP, a test planning database was created (subset to the planning database schema in 1a) that considered all developments in trajectory to examine effect of factors intrinsic and extrinsic to development that affected days taken to deliver development.
 The test case looked at factors influencing completed developments (using methods such multi-linear regression; principal component analysis) and built scenarios to test against approved and commenced developments.
 The future iterations for the project would take these forwards and keep experimenting with other machine learning methods as the planning database is expanded.</li>
 </ol>

 **Key Outcomes:**
-1. Producing a machine learning tool to predict housing development potential.
+- Producing a machine learning tool to predict housing development potential.

 **Further Outcomes:**
 1. Transforming data collection, cleansing, and transformation process using FME extraction tool- to automate and cleanse data at source.